GhentCDH/annotated-text/libs/core/README.md

 ## Documentation

-To build the docs run `pnpm run docs:build` or access [Github Docs](https://ghentcdh.github.io/annotated-text)
+To build the docs run `npx nx run docs:build` or access [Github Docs](https://ghentcdh.github.io/annotated-text)

 ## Creating a new release